mirror/dd-wrt/src/router/btop/README.md

 ## Compilation Linux

-   Requires at least GCC 10 or Clang 16.
+   Requires at least GCC 11 or Clang 16.

    The makefile also needs GNU coreutils and `sed` (should already be installed on any modern distribution).

    ### GPU compatibility

-   Btop++ supports NVIDIA and AMD GPUs out of the box on Linux x86_64, provided you have the correct drivers and libraries.
+   Btop++ supports Nvidia and AMD GPUs and Intel IGPUs out of the box on Linux x86_64, provided you have the correct drivers and libraries.

-   Compatibility with Intel GPUs using generic DRM calls is planned, as is compatibility for FreeBSD and macOS.

-   Gpu support will not work when static linking glibc (or musl, etc.)!
+   Gpu support for Nvidia or AMD will not work when static linking glibc (or musl, etc.)!

    For x86_64 Linux the flag `GPU_SUPPORT` is automatically set to `true`, to manually disable gpu support set the flag to false, like: